JasonLocklin/Dissertation/Prisms/Methods.md

 The group had a mean age of tk (), and 4 were right handed.
 The study was approved by the University of Waterloo's Office of Research Ethics, and the Tri-Hospital Research Ethics board.
-All patients were tested at least tk months post-stroke.
+All patients were tested at least 19 months post-stroke.
 One participant was not able to perform the spatial working memory task (giving a single response to all trials), and was therefore removed from that component of the analysis.